 Fáilte!
 Claregalway Castle is a fully restored 15th century Anglo-Norman tower house.
 Situated on the banks of the River Clare, in Claregalway village, on the N17 road, the castle is just under 10 km from Galway City.
-The castle is open to the public daily from March to September 2015, 12 noon to 4 pm, Thursday - Sunday inclusive.
+The castle is open to the public daily from March to September, 12 noon to 4 pm, Thursday - Sunday inclusive.

-Exploring the castle and its environs through a guided tour, visitors can find out about its fascinating, often bloody, six hundred year history.
-Visitors can also discover some of the castle's secrets, learn about what everyday life in a Medieval Irish castle was like, and hear about the colourful characters who once lived there, such as the 1st Earl of Clanricarde, Ulick na gCeann (of the heads/beheader), Ladies Estacia Fitzgerald and Honora de Burgo, the notorious Cromwellian commander Sir Charles Coote, the great Hollywood actor Orson Welles and many more.
+Exploring Claregalway castle and its environs through a guided tour, visitors can find out about its fascinating, often bloody, six-hundred-year history.
+Visitors can also discover some of the castle's secrets, learn what everyday life in a medieval Irish castle was like, and hear about the colourful characters who once lived there, such as the 1st Earl of Clanricard, Ulick Burke, in Irish Uileag na gCeann ('Ulick of the heads/the beheader'), Ladies Eustacia Fitzgerald and Honora de Burgo, the notorious Cromwellian commander Sir Charles Coote, the great Hollywood actor Orson Welles and many more.

 The speakers forum at the Garden Festival features internationally renowned experts, along with a feast of outdoor music, an archery display by Living Longbows, a children's programme full of surprises, open air entertainment, craft and food....making this festival an explosion of colour, scent, sound, texture and tastes to remember!

 - September 9th - Autumn Garden Fair - details to follow